anur0n/academic-personal-webpage-kickstart/content/post/paper-summary/attention-transformer/index.md

 $$ PE_{(pos,2i+1)} = cos(pos/1000^{2i/d_{model}}) $$

 **My thoughts:**
+The paper proposed a totally novel approach for sequence modeling without RNN.
 Since they are removing sequential dependencies this model takes the whole input in parallel which made if faster to train.
-But I'm not clear how it can handle sequential dependent applications like when the whole history is needed to be considered (like- time series) like mentioned [here](https://www.tensorflow.org/tutorials/text/transformer).
+One thing I'm not clear how it can handle sequential dependent applications like when the whole history is needed to be considered (like- time series) like mentioned [here](https://www.tensorflow.org/tutorials/text/transformer) too.